 It is in this context that the Netherlands Ministry of Foreign Affairs ("the Ministry") designed a special fund, called Voice, with the objective to support the most marginalised and discriminated groups in their efforts to exert influence in accessing productive and social services and political participation.
 Voice forms an integral pillar of the Ministry's overall Dialogue and Dissent policy framework2 which aims to strengthen the capacity for lobby and advocacy of civil society organisations in low- and lower-middle-income countries to allow for participation in mainstream development processes.
-Voice is executed by a consortium of Oxfam Novib and Hivos which coordinate the programme at national level in the ten Voice focus countries3: Oxfam in Laos is responsible for Voice in Laos.
-Overall Voice targets five groups, although it depends on the country's contextual analysis which groups will be served in each Voice focus country:
+Voice targets five groups, although it depends on the country's contextual analysis which groups will be served in each Voice focus country3: